Starcounter/Docs/CONTRIBUTING.md

 ## Adding a new page

 1. Read the instructions above
-2. Add a new page in the correct folder.
-For example, if you want to add a page pertaining to SQL in Starcounter, then you should add a markdown page to in guides/SQL folder.
+2. Create a folder with the same name as the page in the right folder.
+For example, if you want to add a page pertaining to SQL in Starcounter, then you should add a folder containing a `README.md` file to in guides/SQL folder.
+All the content in the new page should be in the `README` file.
-3. Add your page to `SUMMARY.md` by making it a bullet point under the appropriate section by writing `[Your Page Headline](you-page-headline.md)`
+3. Add your page to `SUMMARY.md` by making it a bullet point under the appropriate section by writing `[Your Page Headline](your-page-headline/README.md)`